Women Travel News. Why?

 During the Living History tour to Israel, we will travel by a private bus and on foot.
 Most of the archaeological sites will require substantial walking on uneven surfaces.
 To be able to enjoy the tour and participate in scheduled activities, you need to be able to walk, at a leisurely pace, up to 4 miles throughout the day, including steps, and quite often on uneven surfaces and on sand.
 You need to be able to stand unassisted for up to 30 minutes, you need to be able to climb stairs, get in and out of vehicles without assistance and manage your own luggage.
 This trip is not strenuous, but you should be of at least average fitness to enjoy all scheduled activities.
 This tour is busy, and we will be moving a lot from one location to another.
 You must be prepared for full days and early starts.

-Israel has Mediterranean climate.
-We'll be visiting Israel in January, what the Israelis consider to be winter, when daytime temperatures are in the lower 60s to lower 70s (F) and nighttime temperatures drop to mid 40s (F).
+Israel has a Mediterranean climate.
+We'll be visiting Israel in February, what the Israelis consider to be winter, when daytime temperatures are in the mid 60s to mid 70s (F) and nighttime temperatures drop into the 40s (F).
 Jerusalem and mountainous areas will be about 8-10 degrees cooler, especially in the evening, when temperatures can drop to 40 degrees (F).
 There may be some rain, but nothing torrential.
 The temperature around the Dead Sea will be about 10 degrees warmer.
 This is great weather for touring, but it is not beach weather, so please dress accordingly.
 Of course, the winter weather fluctuates and while some winters are mild and sunny, some are severe and overcast.

 Free WiFi will be available at all hotels where we'll be staying during the tour.
 Tel Aviv, Haifa and the city center of Jerusalem provide free, citywide WiFi.
 You will also be able to connect to the Internet in cafes, hotels and many public spaces.
 American cell-phones that work overseas will work in Israel too.